 It wasn’t until I visited the Genocide museum in Kigali that I realized how I needed to understand the events of 1994 to comprehend modern Rwanda.
 In just 100 days in that year, some 800,000 people were slaughtered by ethnic Hutu extremists.
 Hutus targeted members of the minority Tutsi community, as well their political opponents and their families.
 Rwanda’s genocide turned out to be one of the most violent events in history.

 I hope to encourage more people to visit this breathtaking country while understanding the challenging context out of which renewal was born.
-In Rwanda, I first feel in love with Gorillas, but then I was reminded what matters in the Africa conservation crisis: the people, not only the animals.
+In Rwanda, I first fall in love with Gorillas, but then I was reminded what matters in the Africa conservation crisis: the people, not only the animals.

 From October 9th to 12th, 2015 (3 days trip)